 How A/B Split Campaigns Work

 Two versions of your campaign are created.
 Version A is sent to group A, and version B is sent to group B, so no subscriber receives both campaigns.
 The version that does best, as determined by open or click rate, is then sent to the remainder of your list.
+You can specify how you'd like a winner to be chosen and we'll automatically send the winning campaign to the remainder of your list, or you can choose to manually select and send the winning campaign.

 Things You Can Test